Orient Express (Accor): Cruises

 A superyacht cruise line will also be launched under the Orient Express name.
-The Orient Express Silenseas will be the largest sailing yacht in the world and services will start in 2028.
-A second yacht has also been commissioned and both will be built by Chantiers de l’Atlantique.
+The first Orient Express Silenseas named Corinthian will be the largest sailing yacht in the world and services will start in 2026.
+A second yacht named Orient Express Olympian has also been commissioned and both will be built by Chantiers de l’Atlantique.

 Products

 In 2021 a collection of travel objects called "Steam Dream" launched with pop ups at La Samaritaine (a Parisian department store) and the IFC mall in Hong Kong and online.
 The collection includes items made by Au Départ, Smythson, Cire Trudon, Bernardaud, Duvelleroy and more.

 In 2023 in a collaboration with Montblanc they launched a limited edition collection of seven Orient Express themed pens for Montblanc's High Artistry Collection.